 Spring Budget 2017

 On 8 March 2017, the Chancellor presented the Spring Budget to Parliament.
 The Government announced it would publish a discussion paper on tax treatment of late-life North Sea oil and gas assets, considering the tax issues on the transfer of such assets to new investors and whether any changes to tax rules could facilitate transfers and support the Government and OGA's aim of maximising economic recovery.

 The paper, 'tax issues for late-life oil and gas assets' was published on 20 April 2017 and consultation closes at 11:45pm on 30 June 2017.
-It can be found here.
 The Government has also established a panel of upstream oil and gas experts to enable a detailed debate on the issues identified in the paper.

 Autumn Budget 2016